FAQs for Short-Term Rentals

 Q: Am I responsible for garbage and recycling collection?

 A: Operators must properly inform their renters with information about Niagara Region’s waste and recycling program including collection days.

 Q: Can I advertise my Short-Term Rental?

-A: Operators are permitted to advertise their Short-Term Rental(s) with a valid licence.
+A: Operators are permitted to advertise their Short-Term Rental(s) with a valid licence and in accordance with the Short-Term Renal By-law.
 A paper copy of their licence must be posted inside the rental in a prominent location and must remain in that location permanently.